hning86/azuremlps/README.md

 	![image](https://raw.githubusercontent.com/hning86/azuremlps/master/screenshots/WorkspaceAuthorizationToken.png)

-	* Please note for the Web Service Endpoint Management commandlets, you can also use the Endpoint API Key in lieu of the Workspace Authorization Token
+	* Please note for the Web Service Endpoint Management commandlets, you can also use the Endpoint API Key in lieu of the Workspace Authorization Token.
 * **Region Name**
 	* This value can be found in the Workspace dropdown.
 Currently supported values for this configuration are:
 		* South Central US (use this value for all Free Workspaces)